 The Franklin College MSAT program is different from others because of the dedication to its students’ success.
 Each professor puts in extra time to ensure each student has the best opportunity at a successful future.

 My research group had the opportunity to present our research in front of the college as well as presenting our abstract at the national ACSM conference.
-We were also able to practice interdisciplinary collaboration with the physics department.
+We were also able to practice interdisciplinary collaboration with the department of physics.

 I successfully passed the BOC exam and accepted an internship position at the University of Alabama where I can continue my clinical and educational development.